Last modified on:

 What is a Comfort Layer?

-The ‘Comfort Layer’ is the uppermost layer (or layers) on a mattress and is typically comprised of latex foams, poly foams, and/or wool.
+The ‘Comfort Layer’ is the uppermost layer (or layers) on a mattress and is typically comprised of latex foams, poly foams or fibers, and/or wool.
 It’s the layer that directly cradles you as you sleep.

 Approach